TCMI: a non-parametric mutual-dependence estimator for multivariate continuous distributions: Total cumulative mutual information

-where the cumulative entropies $\mathcal H'(Y)$ and $H'(Y|X)$ are defined by $P'(X)$.
-Both measures $\mathcal D(Y; X)$ and $\mathcal D'(Y; X)$ quantify the dependence between features and an output from different sides of the distribution and impose lower and upper bounds on the information contained.
-The question arises of how to construct a single measure from these two.
+Both measures $\mathcal D(Y; X)$ and $\mathcal D'(Y; X)$ estimate the dependence between a set of variables and an output from different sides of the distribution: therefore, they set lower and upper bounds on the information they contain.
+As the sample size increases to infinity, both measures converge to the same value.
+However, due to the limited number of data samples (cf., Section~\ref{sec:baseline_adjustment}), these measures are different and need to be adjusted in practice,